milkywoosh/learn_git_lkm/note_git.md

 git add anyFile.txt

-- commit message use HEADER and BODY git commit [ -m HEADER message” ]	[ BODY MESSAGE: create message for commit we made ]
+- commit message use HEADER and BODY git commit [ -m HEADER message” ]	[ - m "BODY MESSAGE: create message for commit we made" ]

 - check log commit message
 git log 	check history of commit with message and its hash code